ibpdas/ibpdas/readme.md

 - designing context aware and realistic data strategies
 - enabling responsible and transparent AI adoption
 - building confidence in evidence, experimentation and learning
-- shaping practical, user-focused solutions to real public-sector problems
+- shaping practical, user focused solutions to real public sector problems

 My approach combines strategic thinking with hands on exploration.
-I test ideas through small, lightweight prototypes that help reveal insights, assumptions and opportunities.
+I test ideas through lightweight prototypes that help reveal insights, assumptions and opportunities.

 ---

 ## 🔍 Selected work

-These projects represent areas I have been exploring in my own time across data strategy, AI and public-sector problem solving.
+These projects represent areas I have been exploring in my own time across data strategy, AI and public sector problem solving.

 ### 🟩 **ValueLine: Data Strategy Impact Dashboard**
-A completed dashboard prototype exploring how foundations, maturity and outcomes can be connected in a simple, visual way.
+A completed dashboard prototype exploring how data foundations, maturity and outcomes can be connected in a simple, visual way.
 **Focus:** clarity of impact · strategic prioritisation

 ---